Rob Kardashian

-Robert Arthur Kardashian (born March 17, 1987) is an American television personality.
+Robert Arthur Kardashian (born March 17, 1987) is an American television personality and actor.
 He is known for appearing on Keeping Up with the Kardashians, a reality television series that centers on his family, as well as its spin-offs.
 In 2011, Kardashian also competed in the thirteenth season of ABC's Dancing with the Stars, during which he placed second.

+He is the fourth and youngest child and the only son of Robert Kardashian and Kris Jenner.

 Early life

 Robert Arthur Kardashian was born March 17, 1987 in Los Angeles, California, to attorney Robert Kardashian and wife Kris.
 He has three older sisters, Kourtney, Kim, and Khloé.
+He is the fourth and youngest child and the only son of Robert Kardashian and Kris Jenner.
 His parents divorced in 1991, and his mother married Olympic decathlete Caitlyn Jenner the same year.
-Through their marriage, Kardashian gained step-brothers Burton "Burt", Brandon, and Brody; step-sister Casey; and half-sisters Kendall and Kylie Jenner.
+Through their marriage, Kardashian gained step-brothers Burt, Brandon, and Brody; step-sister Casey; and half-sisters Kendall and Kylie Jenner.
 His father, Robert Kardashian, died in September 2003 from esophageal cancer.

 Kardashian graduated from the University of Southern California's Marshall School of Business in 2009.